metricly/metricly-docs/content/api/api-alerts.md

  ```
 2\.
 Grab all relevant **incidentIds** from the JSON response for alerts you wish to close.

 3\.
-Delete the alerts using the `https://app.metricly.com/incidents/{incidentId-value-here}` request URL, using the **incidentIds** obtained from your initial query.
+Close the alerts using the `https://app.metricly.com/incidents/{incidentId-value-here}` request URL, using the **incidentIds** obtained from your initial query.

 ```
-curl -X DELETE --header 'Accept: */*' 'https://app.metricly.com/incidents/11a1d11-1e01-1fe1-b1e1-1fe1db111111'
+curl -X PUT --header 'Accept: */*' 'https://app.metricly.com/incidents/11a1d11-1e01-1fe1-b1e1-1fe1db111111'
 ```

 You can also use the policyId obtained from the same initial query if you do not know specifically which elements have been affected.